-The Junior League of Chicago donates over 124,280 volunteer hours to community agencies and programs that support child welfare and education.
-In addition, the JLC raises thousands of dollars each year to fund our 10 community projects.
+The Junior League of Chicago donates over 125,000 volunteer hours to community agencies and programs that support women and children.
+In addition, the JLC raises thousands of dollars each year to fund our 12 community projects.
 For more than a century, the JLC has diligently worked to empower at-risk families—especially women and girls—through hands-on mentoring, advocacy and education.
 Our Community projects fall into the following categories:

 Connecting Kids to the Arts